-- 1. Concerns are recorded in full on a Bullying Incident sheet.
-(Added to the Behaviour book) - 2.
-Parents are informed. - 3.
-Any safeguarding considerations will be reported via CPOMS to fulfil the statutory duty of having separate and distinct safeguarding records.
+1. Any safeguarding considerations will be reported via CPOMS to fulfil the statutory duty of having separate and distinct safeguarding records.
 No promise of confidentiality can be given.

-Following the reported incident staff will investigate using the following strategies:
+Following the reported incident staff will use the following strategies:

 - Reflection What has happened?
 Could it have been different? - Resolution How can we try to ensure that it does not happen again? - Reconciliation How we put things right with those involved.